vain0x/wpf-nav-sample/README.md

 ## CommandParameter and RelativeSource

 Pages in frame (a control to host pages) must dispatch some message to the parent frame to go to another page.
-The cyclic reference, "the frame know pages and the pages also know the frame", is bad for maintainability as *separate of concerns* principle.
+The cyclic reference, "the frame know pages and the pages also know the frame", is bad for maintainability as *separation of concerns* principle.

 You can de-couple the frame and pages using `RelativeSource`.
 See the following example: